Refrigerator Not Cooling? All the Easy Fixes You Need to Know

-A refrigerator's condenser fan is located next to the compressor and blows air across the condenser coils, cooling hot refrigerant that comes from the compressor.
-A faulty fan increases the cabinet temperature, which also can overheat the compressor.
-This causes the compressor to eventually breakdown if the condenser fan isn't fixed.
+The condenser fan is located next to the compressor and blows air across the condenser coils, which cools hot refrigerant from the compressor.
+A faulty fan increases the cabinet temperature, which can also overheat the compressor.
+This causes the compressor to eventually break down if the condenser fan isn't fixed.

 shop all refrigerator condenser motors

 Learn more about how to replace a condenser fan motor from Sears Parts Direct.